cubesys-GmbH/ros_v2x_apps/README.md

 # Develop and run a sample application for cube-its

 This repository provides examples demonstrating how to develop and run your own V2X (Vehicle-to-Everything) application on the *cube-its* within a [ROS 2 (Robot Operating System)](https://www.ros.org/) environment.

-## Table of contents
+The content is structured as follows:

 1. [cube-its](#cube-its)
    - 1.1 [Component description](#component-description)